All applicants, including children and infants, must personally submit their Schengen visa application on their scheduled appointment date.

 - Possess a valid passport or travel document.

-- Apply for a short stay visa, which includes categories such as Tourist (including minors), Visitor Family/Friends, Business, EEA/EU and Swiss national family member, or Airport Transit.
+- Apply for a short-stay visa, including categories such as Tourist (including minors), Visitor Family/Friends, Business, EEA/EU and Swiss national family member, or Airport Transit.

 The following list of documents is not exhaustive, and the Mission may request additional information or documents from the applicant if necessary.

-Both the standard and supporting documentation must be recent, meaning they should not be older than one month.
-These documents must be provided for every Schengen visa application.
+Both the standard and supporting documentation must be recent, not older than one month, and must be provided for every Schengen visa application.

 Applicants are required to bring and present their original documents, but they only need to submit photocopies unless specified otherwise.
 Please refer to the required documents below.

-Before gathering the necessary documents listed below, applicants are advised to review the requirements outlined in the Overview section to ensure they meet the criteria for the chosen visa category.
+Before gathering the necessary documents mentioned below, applicants are advised to review the requirements under the Overview section to ensure they are eligible to apply for the chosen visa category.

 Standard Documentation for Schengen Visa Application